airalab/learning-center/en/lesson_8_wallet.md

 ![Screenshot 54](/img/Screenshot_54.png)

-Now we are ready to add this module to DAO registry.
+Now we are ready to add this module to the DAO registry.
 Open the `DAO Core` account (`My Test DAO` that was created in the first lesson).
 Select the `Set Module` function.
 Pass these parameters:

 - Name - MarketAgent1
 - Address of the module (see above)